saharAP/workspace/packages/contracts/HYSI-DOC.md

    5. Update claimableToken, unclaimedShares and shareBalance of the user
    6. Add the amount of token to the total amount of token that will be used
 3. Deposit the total amounts of token into either a new mint or redeem batch.

+### KeeperIncentive
+The inherited contract KeeperIncentive is taking care of permissions for keeper and paying incentives to keeper when they call BatchMint or BatchRedeem.
+It does not add any core business logic to the main contract.

+If BatchMint or BatchRedeem get called by someone other than the keeper it reverts the function call.

+When the keeperIncentive is enabled and the contract has a sufficient POP balance it will pay the keeper for calling the batchMint or BatchRedeem function.
+If this is not the case the function will still be executed but no rewards will be payed.